-- 4.1 The Council recognises that a key preventative measure in the fight against fraud and corruption is to take effective steps at the recruitment stage to verify the propriety and integrity of the previous records of potential employees of the organisation.
-The Council has Recruitment and Selection Policy, Procedure and Guidance in place which should be adhered to in recruiting both permanent and temporary/contract staff.
-This guidance requires a number of checks at the recruitment stage to establish and confirm the previous records of potential employees, including the take up of written references and Criminal Records Bureau checks for certain identified posts. - 4.2 The Council has developed a formal induction process for new employees and as part of the induction process attention is drawn to the Personnel Reference Manual.
-In addition new employees are required to read and indicate understanding of specific documents set out in the Induction Checklist.
-These are intended to develop an awareness of the Council's internal control arrangements, key policy documents and the Employee Code of Conduct. - 4.3 As elected representatives of the local community, newly-elected Members are also required to complete an induction to assist them in understanding the Council, its decision-making arrangements and the requirements of the Member Code of Conduct.
+- 4.1 The council recognises that a key preventative measure in the fight against fraud, corruption and bribery is to take effective steps at the recruitment stage to verify the propriety and integrity of the previous records of potential employees of the organisation.
+The council has a Recruitment Guide in place which should be adhered to in recruiting both permanent and temporary/contract staff.
+This guidance requires a number of checks at the recruitment stage to establish and confirm the previous records of potential employees, including the take up of written references and Criminal Records Bureau checks for certain identified posts. - 4.2 The council has developed a formal induction process for new employees and a Staff Handbook which is issued to new employees as part of the induction process.
+These are intended to develop an awareness of the council's internal control arrangements, key policy documents and the Employee Code of Conduct.

+4.3 As elected representatives of the local community, newly-elected Members are also required to complete an induction to assist them in understanding the council, its decision-making arrangements and the requirements of the Member Code of Conduct.
 These matters are also detailed in the handbook issued to all Members.